connectedbydata/connectedbydata.org/cases.md

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrU8BcKyfP29tvbZ?backgroundColor=green&layout=card&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-## Tell us about other projects
+## Share updates or tell us about other projects

+Have you got comments or updates on how we have covered a case?
+Share [your feedback through this form](https://docs.google.com/forms/d/e/1FAIpQLScwpMcT58NNWT27EDAxybgQw5b6rWhdc1VJGithga7-qTX5uA/viewform?usp=sf_link).

 Have you got an example of participatory data governance that we should explore?
-[Drop us an e-mail with details](mailto:maria@connectedbydata.org).
+[Drop us an e-mail with details](mailto:tim@connectedbydata.org).

 ## Download the dataset